-This problem currently costs the College over \$2,000,000 to house students in off-campus hotels for Fall 2023; and it will likely cost an additional \$2,000,000 for Spring 2024.
-The College is seeking defeasance of the existing Housing debt of approximately \$20,000,000 and Legislative authorization to issue housing revenue/general obligation revenue bonds sufficient to build 650 beds: 250 to replace the Pei dorms and 400 to accommodate growth.
+This problem is currently costing the College over \$2,000,000 to house students in off campus hotels for Fall 2023; and it will likely cost an additional \$5,000,000 for Spring 2024.
+The College is seeking defeasance of the existing Housing debt of approximately \$20,000,000 and Legislative authorization to issue housing revenue/general obligation revenue bonds sufficient to build 650 beds - 250 to replace Pei and 400 to accommodate growth.